LifeAbundantly/1kingdom-affiliate-program/README.md

   - Establish businesses or initiatives that align with Kingdom values.

 ### **Community Transformation through the Kingdom Mission**
-The **9% allocation** for the "Son of Man" belief system fuels impactful projects that:
+The **9% allocation** for the "Son of Man" belief system fuels participating Churches boldly to:
 1. **Restore Families**
    - Provide counseling and support to families in crisis.
    - Offer resources to strengthen marriages and parent-child relationships.